The Hybrid 2: All Elite Wrestling (2019–2022)

 On May 9, 2019, Angélico and Jack Evans signed with All Elite Wrestling (AEW) The team made their debut at AEW's inaugural pay-per-view event Double or Nothing on May 25, losing to Best Friends (Trent Beretta and Chuck Taylor).
 At Fight for the Fallen on July 13, they competed in a three-way tag team match against Jungle Boy and Luchasaurus and The Dark Order (Evil Uno and Stu Grayson), which the Dark Order won.
 At the All Out "Buy In" pre-show on August 31, they lost to Private Party (Isiah Kassidy and Marq Quen).
 On the October 8 episode of AEW Dark, they debuted as "The Hybrid 2" (TH2), teaming with the Lucha Brothers (Fénix and Pentagón Jr.) to obtain their first win in AEW, defeating Best Friends and Private Party in an eight man tag team match.
-In the summer of 2021, TH2 allied themselves with Matt Hardy who along with Private Party and The Butcher and the Blade created a faction known as the Hardy Family Office.
-In May, Evans left the promotion.
+Evans left the promotion in May 2022.